bitcoin-dot-org/Bitcoin.org/_includes/ref/bitcoin-core/rpcs/rpcs/gethashespersec.md

 ##### GetHashesPerSec
 {% include helpers/subhead-links.md %}

-{% assign summary_getHashesPerSec="was removed in Bitcoin Core 0.10.0.
+{% assign summary_getHashesPerSec="was removed in Bitcoin Core master (unreleased).
 It returned a recent hashes per second performance measurement when the node was generating blocks." %}

 {% autocrossref %}